sgherbst/kicad-python/README.md

 A second intention of this new API is also to provide better documentation via sphinx.

+## Warning

+This library is under development and requires a fairly recent (daily) build of KiCad.
+It may not work with stable versions.

 ## How to Use

 1. Clone this repository to any location